 At the driver's preference, the MID can continually show the air pressure in all four tires.
 Regardless of whether the driver chooses to monitor the pressures, a warning will still occur if a tire drops below specification.

 Acura took thorough measures to ensure that off-road enthusiasts would be satisfied with the MDX.
 The vehicle meets design criteria developed for the original MDX, which was based on research at different off-road areas across the country.
-This research was the foundation for specific minimum performance criteria for the new MDX, including travel through standing water nearly 19-inches deep, steep approach and departure angles (28º front and 23º rear, respectively), rocks, off road and paved grades up to 60-percent.
+This research was the foundation for specific minimum performance criteria for the new MDX, including travel through standing water nearly 19-inches deep, steep approach and departure angles (28-degrees front and 23-degrees rear), rocks, off road and paved grades up to 60-percent.
 Components located underneath the vehicle are tucked away to avoid damage in off-highway driving and the evaporative canister is protected by a high-strength steel guard.

-The high-torque engine, SH-AWD™ system with hill logic and computer-controlled traction capabilities help the MDX meet typical off-road challenges without the need for low-range gears.
+The high-torque V-6 engine, SH-AWD® system with hill logic and computer-controlled traction capabilities help the MDX meet typical off-road challenges without the need for low-range gears.
 The MDX outperforms its predecessor without the need for a driver-selected 4WD "lock" mode.
-Generous front approach, break-over and rear departure angles enable the MDX to meet the rough terrain needs of its target buyers.

 SNOW AND ICE CAPABILITY

 The same technologies that make the MDX capable off-road also enhance its performance in snow and ice.
-The SH-AWD™ system with grade logic and computer-controlled traction capabilities work together with the standard M+S tires to maximize grip and driver control in winter driving conditions.
+The SH-AWD® system with grade logic and computer-controlled traction capabilities work together with the standard M+S tires to maximize grip and driver control during winter driving conditions.

 NOISE, VIBRATION & HARSHNESS (NVH)